Fire safety in houses in multiple occupation

 Do I need fire extinguishers & fire blankets?

 You should be guided by your own fire risk assessment but in general we do not require fire extinguishers.
-We may do so in large HMOs where there is a long and complex escape route or another feature of the building that causes an exceptional risk.
 The reason for this is that the main aim of a fire safety strategy should be to encourage occupiers to exit the building safely and as quickly as possible.
 Whilst we appreciate that fire extinguishers can be useful in fighting small fires, they can lead to a situation where occupiers attempt to put out a fire when it would be safer to get out.
 Further to this, if fire extinguishers are provided, training should be provided on how to use them and they need to be maintained at least annually.

 Fire blankets are required by regulation & are to be located in close proximity to the cooking area.
 Fire blankets are quick to use and should not lead to a situation where the tenant remains in the property attempting to fight a fire.
 Fire blankets must: